Times Beach, Missouri: History

 In its early years, the town was primarily a summer resort, but the Great Depression combined with gasoline rationing during World War II reduced the feasibility of summer homes.
 The town became a community of mostly low-income housing, and a small population (1,240) lived in Times Beach by 1970.
 In the years immediately before its evacuation, Times Beach had become a lower-middle-class town.
-Historically, there had always been a small grocery store and gas station on Route 66 to serve the residents.

-Prone to flooding throughout its history—its first buildings were built on stilts—the town experienced a devastating flood in December 1982.
-It happened just as the Environmental Protection Agency (EPA) was confirming that dioxin contaminated the soil, leading to the town's evacuation by 1985 and complete demolition by 1992.
-The town was disincorporated by executive order of Missouri governor John Ashcroft on April 2, 1985.
+Times Beach was prone to flooding throughout its history, and its first buildings were built on stilts.
+It experienced a devastating flood in December 1982.
+This happened just as the Environmental Protection Agency (EPA) confirmed that dioxin had contaminated the soil, which led to the town's evacuation by 1985 and complete demolition by 1992.
+The town was disincorporated by executive order of the Missouri governor, John Ashcroft, on April 2, 1985.

-The story of Times Beach was featured on History Channel's Modern Marvels, in the episode "Engineering Disasters 20".